beejjorgensen/bgnet/src/bgnet.md

 ## Note for Solaris/SunOS Programmers {#solaris}

-When compiling for \index{Solaris} Solaris or \index{SunOS} SunOS, you need to specify some extra command-line switches for linking in the proper libraries.
+When compiling for [ix[Solaris]] Solaris or [ix[SunOS]] SunOS, you need to specify some extra command-line switches for linking in the proper libraries.
 In order to do this, simply add "`-lnsl -lsocket -lresolv`" to the end of the compile command, like so:

 ```shell
 $ cc -o server server.c -lnsl -lsocket -lresolv